-Widewall School
+Widewall Public School

 Getting there: Widewall School is on the main road [A961] that starts in Burwick (and then passes Tomison’s) in the south.
 Widewall is close to 6km or 3.7 miles north (click for map).

-Herston School
+Herston Side School

-Getting there: To get to the site of Herston School from the old Widewall School, you take the road just past the tyre shop, but on the opposite side (Oback Road).
+Getting there: To get to the site of Herston Side School from the old Widewall School, you take the road just past the tyre shop, but on the opposite side (Oback Road).
 This will bring you to the B9042 and Widewall Bay.
 Here you turn left towards Herston.
 As you drive by the side of the bay, you will pass by the old Herston Mission Hall (see the next paragraph).
 The school site is by a sharp corner on the outskirts of Herston – click for map.
 It is just over 4 km from Widewall (or 2.5 miles).

 The remoteness from the Parish Church of Herston, Widewall and Sandwick necessitated the observance of public worship in the Herston School.
 This building was so uncomfortable and inconvenient that the people could not give regular attendance.
 (Picken 1972: 74)